alexandrefc/cklicky/resources/markdown/policy.md

 - in purchase process - to verify your company, issue invoices, to comply with the law requirements
 - to send informations about changes in the platform and new features, promotions
-- to send periodic emails regarding your order or other products and services.
+- to send periodic emails regarding your order or other products and services
+- to showcase how the service works by delidering personalised and profiled loyalty camapaigns.

 4. How do we protect personal information?